 National Parks considers night-time hunting to be an ¨unfair chase¨ as the bright lights from cars and torches will freeze most animals.
 This will make the animals easy to kill.
 African cats like lions, cheetahs and leopards are not affected by lights.
 Professional hunters will use red or filtered lights as this doesn’t affect animals.

 8X10 is very useful for looking at animals and bird watching.
 Be very careful of using powerful scopes on a gun as small sticks and stones will be blurred and this can affect the gunshot.
-Long distance shots with powerful scopes are also not considered proper hunting, as real hunting requires the person to stalk and crawl towards the animal to get very close to it
+Long distance shots with powerful scopes are also not considered proper hunting.
+Real hunting requires the hunter to stalk and crawl towards the animal to get very close to it.

 Camouflaged clothes are banned in Zimbabwe.
 If a client does wear them then they will be arrested either by police or army.